Memphis PGY1 Pharmacy Residency

 Residents are provided the opportunity to train alongside clinical pharmacy preceptors who have expansive educational backgrounds and diverse experiences to enrich their learning and hands-on experiences.

 Residents select a professional mentor from the preceptor group.
 Mentors assist the resident with establishing a plan for the year based on career goals, previous clinical experiences, strengths, and areas for growth and progression throughout the year.
-The mentor is available to help guide the resident as needed throughout the resident year relating to projects, presentations or career choices.
+The mentor helps ensure each resident progresses throughout the year while also being available to help guide the resident as needed throughout the resident year relating to projects, presentations or career choices.

 Pharm group photo